Shopsmith: Origin and company history

 Shopsmith Inc. filed for bankruptcy in 2009 and reorganized, at first under the name of RLF Shop.
 RLF Brands LLC was registered in Ohio as a Domestic Limited Liability Company on 1 June 2010.
 In 2010 the company added the newest Mark 7 model, which offers a digitally controlled motor with reverse, and a double tilt mechanism.
 The new design offers greater power, constant torque, and more flexibility.
 In 2023, The Mark 7 model was upgraded to the Generation 2 which had a larger screen display and added diagnostics for the electronic display.
 Additional overload protection was also provided.
 As of 2014 the company continued to market the Shopsmith MARK V and MARK 7 multipurpose tools, with seven different tools and various accessories.
-On June 6, 2023 Nicholas Cupps filed a Form D, Notice of Exempt Offering of Securities, with The Securities and Exchange Commission thus creating a limited partnership named Shopsmith L.P. to take ownership of the assets of RLF Brands.
+On June 6, 2023, Nicholas Cupps filed a Form D, Notice of Exempt Offering of Securities, with The Securities and Exchange Commission thus creating a limited partnership named Shopsmith L.P. to take ownership of the assets of RLF Brands.
 A rebuilt website was launched and marketing staff were hired to increase social media presence.
 The most recent owners also hosted large events at their factory for ShopSmith tool users.
 Representatives of Shopsmith L.P. attended and exhibited for the first time at the annual WorkbenchCon in Atlanta, GA in February 2024, where they offered hands-on demonstrations of the Shopsmith MARK 7 multipurpose tool, and the DC6000 dust collector.

 In September 2025, the company's owners posted a message on their website announcing they were suspending operations and looking for a new buyer to purchase the company.
+In January 2026, the company was purchased by a group named Shopsmith USA, headed by Andrew Deutsch.